KrampusKarn/GOGOGO/README.md

-These are my Golang journey
+These are my Golang journey Currently finished one project
+- Database simple-file system